WayXG/RLHF4MATH_Dev/inference/README.md

 ## Inference for MATH Problem with External Python Intepreter

-In this repo, we implement the MATH problem solving with external python tool using the VLLM package to accelerate infernece.
+In this repo, we implement the MATH problem solving with external python tool using the VLLM to accelerate infernece.

 ## Installation instructions